A trans man in focus - how "SO WHAT?!" came about

 Jona, most of the pictures were taken in the boxing gym where you train.
 When did you discover boxing for yourself?
 Did this sport and its particular aesthetic shape your own masculinity?

 What I really like about martial arts, apart from the physical skills and the self-confidence you gain, is the ritualistic character.
 Of course, I have my problems with classic queer authorities.
-Nevertheless, I like the idea of a hierarchy that is ideally completely independent of gender, race or age and the basic agreement that everyone respects each other.
+Nevertheless, I like the idea of a hierarchy that is ideally completely independent of GenderGender describes the social gender of a person.
+It describes how people experience and express their gender identity - regardless of ...
+MehrThe basic agreement is that everyone respects each other.
 Those who have more strength and experience have to orientate themselves towards those who have not been around as long and respect their limits.
 My first dojo was in Bremen, where I trained as Jona and as him.
 But my physical transition came much later.
 I was never questioned in the dojo.
 It was all about learning together.
 What martial arts, and boxing in particular, gives me has little to do with gender.
 I don't experience my masculinity in the ring, but rather my ambition, my affinity for sport and, of course, my quirky idea of a perfect body - but more in terms of strength, speed, muscles, stamina and skills.
 Counter question: Why do many men have problems being physically close to other men - unless they are half naked, sweaty and slapping each other on the nose?
 Tenderness, closeness and a certain homoeroticism.
 That's what boxing is all about, isn't it?

 Marc, in the book you write that you lose followers on Instagram every time you post a photo of Jonah.
 How do you feel about that?

 On Instagram, the majority of my followers are men who love men.
 In other words: Men who have a penis.
 Unfortunately, some of my followers are obviously not ready to accept a pluralistic masculinity.
 Some comments coming from gay men sound like those of the most radical conservatives.
-When I started posting pictures of Jonah and got negative reactions, I felt it was a kind of betrayal.
+When I started posting pictures of Jonah and got negative reactions, I felt it was a KindThe abbreviation ART stands for antiretroviral therapy. - It refers to the treatment of an HIV infection with special medication that prevents the...
+Mehr Betrayal.
 An injustice.
 So the theme of " SO WHAT?!" became both political and erotic.
 My approach here is the same as that of my other works about masculinity.
 So in "SO WHAT?!" there is sweat, body hair and testosterone.
 And Jona is proud of the fact that even the most stubborn of men get their knickers in a twist when they look at his pictures.
 His post-mastectomy scars are also a symbol of his journey as a man.

 Marc : I don't believe that being masculine and muscular is necessarily toxic.
 And I don't think it's unhealthy to be attracted to masculine attributes.
 For me, it's problematic when being "masculine" makes you feel superior to others.
 Even within the community: that's the problem.
 That's what I want to fight with my work at all costs.